What is hair loss?

-Hair loss can also be due to a medical illness, like scalp infections (ringworm) or thyroid diseases.
+This condition can also be due to a medical illness, like scalp infections (ringworm) or thyroid diseases.

 Alopecia Areata is another condition that is immune-related and attacks the hair follicles.
 It results in sporadic hair loss.
 Some diseases like Lichen Planus results in permanent hair loss.

 Side effects of medicines

 Sometimes, hair loss is due to the side effects of certain medicines, drugs, antibiotics, and supplements.

 Radiation therapies are done for cancer patients.
 It can also result in loss of hair from the scalp on a permanent or temporary basis.

 Surgeries may also be a cause of alopecia.